How to Identify & Get Rid of Bedbugs (& What Not to Do)

 Your bedroom is the most likely location for bed bug infestations.
 To be sure you get rid of all possible locations for bed bugs, most experts recommend getting rid of your mattress.
 If you cannot heat wash or steam clean your linens and pillows, dispose of these too.

-A replacement mattress is an investment, but once you get a new one, you can immediately begin preventative measures such as encasing your new bed in a mattress protector.
+Replacing your mattress is an investment, but once you get a new one, you can immediately begin preventative measures such as encasing your new bed in a mattress protector.

 Getting a New Mattress to Reduce Bed Bug Spread